sergiionyx/Portfolio/README.md

 Or check the code here: https://github.com/sergiionyx/Portfolio

 ## Purpose
-A website that offers fitness training services.
+A website that shows portfolio of Sergii Onyshchenko and includes info about the person, resume, examples of work and contact information.

 ## Built With
 * HTML